HEADACHES AND MIGRAINES

-Cervicogenic headaches (neck related headaches)
+Cervicogenic headaches and migraines (neck related headaches and migraines)

 Red flags

-1. Headaches that get worse over time
+1. Headaches or migraines that get worse over time

 2. Sudden onset of severe head pain